 In this example, if we placed an entry order above the slope of the lower highs, we would’ve been taken along for a nice ride up.

 If you had placed another entry order below the slope of the higher lows, then you would cancel it as soon as the first order was hit.

-This type of triangle chart pattern occurs when there is a resistance level and a slope of higher lows.
+An ascending triangle is a type of triangle chart pattern that occurs when there is a resistance level and a slope of higher lows.

 In the chart above, you can see that the buyers are starting to gain strength because they are making higher lows.